CNuge/coil/README.md

 ```
 Most use cases will involve the analysis of multiple sequences.
 Please consult [the package's vignette](https://github.com/CNuge/coil/blob/master/vignettes/coil-vignette.Rmd) for a suggested workflow for batch analysis and demonstration of how the batch analysis helper function can be used to build dataframes out of multiple coi5p objects.

+## Citation

+If you use coil in your research, please consider citing the following publication:

+Nugent, C. M., Elliott, T. A., Ratnasingham, S., & Adamowicz, S. J. (2020) coil: an R package for cytochrome c oxidase I (COI) DNA barcode data cleaning, translation, and error evaluation.
+Genome, 2020, 63(6): 291-305, https://doi.org/10.1139/gen-2019-0206

 ## Acknowledgements

 Funding for the development of this software was provided by grants in Bioinformatics and Computational Biology from the Government of Canada through Genome Canada and Ontario Genomics and from the Ontario Research Fund.
 Funders played no role in the study design or preparation of this software.
 Thank you to Sarah J. Adamowicz and Sujeevan Ratnasingham who contributed to the conceptualization of this software.
 Thank you to Tyler A. Elliot for aiding in the acquisition and curation of data.
 Thank you to [Samantha Majoros](https://github.com/S-Majoros) for aiding in the initial testing of this package.
 Thank you to Suz Bateson for designing the logo for the coil package.